Diyckstra/terraform-provider-deyckstra/website/docs/d/route.md

 layout: "aws"
 page_title: "aws_route"
 description: |-
-    Provides details about a specific Route
+    Provides information about a specific route.
 ---

 # Data Source: aws_route

-`aws_route` provides details about a specific Route.
+Provides information about a specific route.

-This resource can prove useful when finding the resource associated with a CIDR.
+This resource can be used when finding the resource associated with a CIDR.
 For example, finding the peering connection associated with a CIDR value.

 ## Example Usage